 Ask for your self-report of certain symptoms

-Meet with a friend or family member who can provide additional perspective
+Possibly meet with other friends or family members who can provide additional perspective

 Assess for related issues such as obsessive-compulsive tendencies, general anxiety and depression.

-Please note that neuropsychological testing is not required to get a “formal” diagnosis.
+Please note that neurological testing is not required to get a “formal” diagnosis.